catalystsystem/catalyst-documentation/src/content/docs/1-system-architecture/101-input-settlement.md

 Alternatively, intents can be registered on-chain.
 There are two ways to do this: either the sponsor (user) registers it, or someone pays for the entire claim and registers it on their behalf.

-### Escrow Compact Reigstration
+### Escrow Compact Registration

-Intents are transfered as `StandardOrder` but can be registered in several ways:
+Intents are transferred as `StandardOrder` but can be registered in several ways:
 1. Registered by their owner through ERC-7683 `function open(bytes)`.
 This emits a ERC-7683 `event Open(bytes32 indexed orderId, bytes order)` and also sets its `function orderStatus(bytes)` to 1.
 2. Registered through ERC-3009 with the orderId as the nonce..
 For each input a signature has to be provided and then `0x01, abi.encode(bytes[])`.
 3. Registered through Permit2 with the signature provided as `0x00, bytes` from the EIP-712 signed object `PermitBatchWitnessTransferFrom`: